Expert marketing authorisation support for life science products in the EU, UK and Switzerland

 • Manage regulatory interactions, deficiency responses, and authority meetings

-EU applicant services
+EU applicant solution

 • Act as applicant until MA approval in the EU and manage post-approval commitments